aimat-lab/ChemMatData/README.md

 4. Push to the Branch (`git push origin feature/AmazingDataset`)
 5. Open a Pull Request

+Alternatively, please send a link to a missing dataset to Jana (jana.zeller@student.kit.edu) and Pascal (pascal.friederich@kit.edu).

 We appreciate your contribution and look forward to incorporating your suggested datasets into our growing collection!

 <!-- CONTACT -->